-A Roman Intaglio of Victoria, ca 2nd century CE
+A Roman carnelian ring stone Intaglio of Nike, ca 2nd century CE

 With a well-incised depiction of Victoria, goddess of Victory (equivalent to the Greek goddess Nike) shown standing in left profile, holding a wreath and palm branch.
 Set in an 18K late Georgian antique gold ring.

 Carnelian was known in the 4th-5th millennia BCE and was used in the decorative arts of Bronze Age civilizations, including Cretan, Assyrian, Egyptian, Phoenician, and Greek.
 Because hot wax does not stick to carnelian, the stone always had popularity as a material for seals of all kinds.
 The finest Roman jewelry was Hellenistic in influence, and often produced by Greek craftsmen working in Alexandria, Antioch, or Rome itself.